If you are curious what tools we have you can view the Our Tools page.

 If you would like to volunteer please see the Volunteer page for more info.

-If you wish to make a financial donation you may use the Paypal donation button to the right or mail a check to our address.
+If you wish to make a financial donation please go to our Donate page or mail a check to our address.
 Thank you!

 The Northeast Portland Tool Library is a 501(c)(3) organization.
 The Northeast Portland Tool Library provides Northeast Portland residents of all income levels access to tools, empowering our neighbors to build and maintain a sustainable, thriving community.